mozilla/marketplace-docs/docs/topics/setup.rst

 version of the Marketplace that provides some API responses.
 Flue doesn't implement the entire Marketplace API, just a subset.

-For information on how to run the unit tests please see the `Fireplace readme <https://github.com/mozilla/fireplace>`_.

 .. _backend-setup-label:

 Backend pages
 ~~~~~~~~~~~~~

-We recommend using Docker.
+We recommend using Docker to set up the backend, as it is quite complicated.
 See :ref:`docker` for more details.

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~